dense-analysis/ale/README.md

 In other words, this plugin allows you to lint while you type.

-ALE also supports fixing problems with files by running commands in the background with a command `ALEFix`.
+In addition to linting support, ALE offers some support for fixing code with formatting tools, and completion via Language Server Protocol servers, or servers with similar enough protocols, like `tsserver`.

 ## Table of Contents